 A worm may refer to any of the following:

-2. Short for Write Once Read Many, WORM is a CD that can be written to and then read from thereafter.
+2. Short for Write Once Read Many, WORM is a CD technology first introduced by Philips and Sony in 1988 that can be written to once and then read from after that multiple times.
 See CD-R for additional information.